 Robert Egge is the chief public policy officer of the Alzheimer's Association and the executive director of the Alzheimer's Impact Movement (AIM), a separately incorporated advocacy affiliate of the Association.
 In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

 In his tenure, Egge has led the Association in achieving several major federal milestones, including the passage of the National Alzheimer's Project Act (NAPA) which mandated the creation of the first national plan to fight Alzheimer's, and the Alzheimer's Accountability Act (AAA) which requires the annual completion of a professional judgment budget by the National Institutes of Health for Alzheimer's research.
-Following a $289 million increase signed into law in March 2022, and added to current NIH spending, annual federal funding for Alzheimer's research will be more than $3.4 billion.
+Today annual federal funding for Alzheimer's research is more than $3.7 billion annually.

 From 2017-2021, Egge served on the U.S. Department of Health and Human Services' (HHS) Advisory Council on Alzheimer's Research, Care, and Services.
 This advisory council, created by the National Alzheimer's Project Act, provides guidance to both the HHS Secretary and Congress on matters of Alzheimer's policy.